- Exquisite property on working vineyard

 - Short walk from town centre

-La Cle Des Montagnes is a charming guesthouse nestled on a picturesque working vineyard.
-It’s located just a few minutes’ walk from the centre of Franschhoek, a pleasant town known for its ample wine production and top-quality restaurants.
-This well presented guesthouse offers exceptional hospitality, attentive service and comfortable accommodation.
-Stylish and spacious throughout, it serves as a convenient base for anyone looking to visit the town and explore its offerings.
-It should appeal especially appeal to wine aficionados, given the town’s rich wine producing industry.
+La Cle des Montagnes is a charming guesthouse nestled on a picturesque working vineyard.
+It’s located just a few minutes’ walk from the centre of Franschhoek, a pleasant town known for its ample wine production industry and top-quality restaurants.
+This stylish and spacious property offers exceptional hospitality, attentive service and comfortable accommodation.

-The lodge is pleasantly quiet and peaceful since there are just five guestrooms in total.
-On the ground floor of the building there are two Garden Rooms that look out onto the lodge’s pool and beautifully presented gardens; there’s also the Courtyard Room that's right by one of the two courtyard areas.
-Up on the first floor attic, there are two Petite Rooms, each of which is designed to be comfortable and cosy.
+There are just five rooms in total, lending the guesthouse a pleasant and peaceful feel.
+On the ground floor of the building there are two Garden Rooms that look out onto the lodge’s pool and beautifully-presented gardens; there’s also the Courtyard Room that's positioned right beside one of the two courtyard areas.
+Up in the first-floor attic, there are two Petite Rooms, each of which is designed to be comfortable and cosy.
 All five of the guestrooms are tastefully presented, combining modern conveniences and trends with touches that pay homage to the area’s heritage and history.
-While the five rooms are usually booked individually, there’s the option to book all five and effectively rent the entire guesthouse.
-This is an ideal option for larger families and groups.
+While the five rooms are usually booked individually, it is possible to book all five as a group and effectively exclusively take over the entire guesthouse.

-If booking an individual room, any children staying must be 12 or older.
-If booking all five rooms together as a private villa, children of all ages are welcome.
-There are plenty of family friendly activities available both on-site and in the local area.
-Some of these include board games, baking, hiking and horse riding.
+Families are welcome and rooms separate from parents must be booked for children of 12 years and above.
+There are plenty of family friendly activities available both on-site and in the local area ranging from board games, baking and hiking to horse riding.
 Babysitting services can be arranged for an extra cost.

 - Top choice for wine lovers